Physical and Occupational Therapy for Parkinson’s Disease: Improving Mobility and Functionality

 Can you believe the incredible potential of emerging technologies and interventions in revolutionising treatment options for those living with challenging conditions like Parkinson’s?

-Virtual rehabilitation, for example, offers a unique opportunity to engage patients in enjoyable and interactive therapy sessions from the of their own homes.
+Virtual rehabilitation, for example, offers a unique opportunity to engage patients in enjoyable and interactive therapy sessions from the comfort of their own homes.

 This helps improve mobility and function and encourages adherence to therapy programmes.